lunayuehuang/MSE544_ImageSegmentation/README.md

 ## 2.3 Loss Function (CrossEntropy + Binary Defect Dice)

 ### Cell 17 — Class weights and loss

+Computes inverse-frequency class weights from the training masks (boosting the rare `defect` class) and defines two losses: **focal cross-entropy** (the active baseline) and **focal Tversky** (commented out).
+The `total_loss` wrapper currently returns CE only — uncomment the combined `CE + 0.45 * Tversky` line to better penalise false negatives, which is one of the recommended improvements for Q6/Q8.

 ```python
 import torch.nn as nn